MischievousGiraffe/FilmFinder/README.md

 # FilmFinder
 ## A movie discovery app that will recommend random movies by genre.
 You’ll be able to choose from several genres, and like or dislike a movie to get another suggestion.
-Forked from Codecademy
+Forked from Codecademy.
+This app uses The Movie Database's TMDB API key to fetch/GET movie information.
+HTML, CSS, JavaScript, HTTP Requests, Asynchronous JavaScript, JSON object.